Kabosu ERC20 (KABOSU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kabosu ERC20 Historical Price

-According to the latest data gathered on Kabosu ERC20 live price page, the current price of Kabosu ERC20 is 0.00088758USD.
-The circulating supply of Kabosu ERC20(KABOSU) is 1.00B KABOSU , giving it a market capitalization of $887.77K.
+According to the latest data gathered on Kabosu ERC20 live price page, the current price of Kabosu ERC20 is 0USD.
+The circulating supply of Kabosu ERC20(KABOSU) is 1.00B KABOSU , giving it a market capitalization of $753.75K.

 - 30 Days0.00%$ --$ 0.004858$ 0.000719